ploomber/sklearn-evaluation/docs/optimization/underfitting_overfitting.md

 2) Add more features.
 Your dataset may be too simple, and your model may not have enough features to create an optimal fit.
 3) Select a more powerful and/or complex model.

-Some other methods may include:

-ensemble methods, [hyperparameter tuning](https://guides.lib.purdue.edu/d-velop/ml-dl/automl1), transfer learning
+Some other methods may include: ensemble methods, [hyperparameter tuning](https://guides.lib.purdue.edu/d-velop/ml-dl/automl1), and transfer learning